Trail of Scarecrows

 - Drop off scarecrow by the deadline

-- Attend an awards ceremony in late October.
+- Attend a virtual awards ceremony in late October.
 Winning classes/groups will be given free admission passes to attend the award ceremony.
 The three scarecrows with the highest number of votes will win a prize!

-- Any K-5 school class or K-5 group is welcome to participate.
+- Any K-5 school class, K-5 group or family is welcome to participate.
 Entries must be original and not pre-made.
-A class roster must be submitted at time of registration.

 - Each entry must include a book title, scarecrow, scarecrow name and 150-200 word essay about the scarecrow.
 Scarecrows may not be dropped off until registration is approved by Gabis Arboretum staff.